Apprenticeship for Art & Social Justice

 SCHEDULE & COMPENSATION

-Apprentices will work from June 1 – August 6.
+Apprentices will work from May 31 – August 14.
 Work hours are Monday-Thursday from 9:00am – 4:00pm with an hour lunch break.
-Apprentices must be available for the entire summer program. *There will be no work the week of June 29 – July 3 for the Fourth of July Holiday.*
+Apprentices MUST be available for the entire summer program. *There will be no work the week of July 4th*

-Apprentices will be paid $12 an hour.
+In 2021, Apprentices will start at a rate of $15 an hour.
 Apprentices are hired in partnership with New Mexico Youth Conservation Corps as Corps members and the apprenticeship must be your sole employment this summer.

 ABOUT HARWOOD ART CENTER & ESCUELA DEL SOL